jeffzh4ng/tinyc/ARCHITECTURE.md

-din's frontend follows a traditional three pass architecture, where separation of concerns is split based on the different levels of abstraction which naturally occur when raising the representation of source from characters, to tokens, to trees.
+din's frontend follows a traditional three pass architecture, where separation of concerns is split based on the different levels of abstraction which naturally occur when raising the representation of source from charactersk, to tokens, to trees.

 While academia tends to formalize both lexical and syntactic analysis with well-defined compiler compilers, din's lexer and parser are both handwritten.
-There are even many open source compiler frontends such as GCC and Clang which handwrite their frontends; and din follows suit.
-However, a quick overview of the formalizations is given below.
+There are even many open source compilers such as GCC and Clang which handwrite their own frontends; and din follows suit.
+However, a quick overview of formalizations is given below.

 ### Formalizations

-Lexing and parsing sit on a strong foundation of theory which sets at the intersection of languages and computation.
+Lexing and parsing sit on a strong foundation of theory which sit at the intersection of languages and computation.
 The core problem of both lexical and syntactic analysis is to recognize a series of symbols from an alphabet by producing a derivation of productions specified by the language.
+That was a bunch of word salad according to formal definitions.
+More clearly:

 Lexical analysis:
 - alphabet: characters